-Getting healthy need not be overwhelming.
+Getting healthy need not be overwhelming, small steps are often the most effective and longest lasting.
 Here are six simple, straightforward ways to get on track toward optimum health in the new year.

 The anti-inflammatory diet isn’t a weight-loss program (although you can lose weight on it) or a temporary eating plan.
 It is a lifelong guide intended to counteract chronic inflammation, now known to play a central role in the development of heart disease, many cancers and Alzheimer’s disease.
 Poor diet is perhaps the main contributor to chronic inflammation.
 The anti-inflammatory diet can help you correct that: it points the way to food choices that can help you remain optimally healthy.
 Here’s a link to the anti-inflammatory food pyramid.
 Print it out and post it on the fridge.
 Along with influencing inflammation, the diet will give you steady energy and provide all the vitamins, minerals, essential fatty acids and dietary fiber you need.

 Snacking throughout the day is actually a good idea, as it can help keep blood sugar levels and energy steady – which leads to improved mood, better productivity and more effective appetite control.
 But if you’re trying to lose weight or to eat a healthier diet, that convenient bag of chips can sabotage your efforts.
 Processed foods contain too many calories, the wrong kinds of fat and carbohydrates, and have too much salt and too many additives.
 Instead, plan snacks ahead of time and make sure you always have healthy ones on hand: fresh or dried fruit; raw, unsalted nuts (pistachios, cashews or walnuts); flavorful natural cheeses and dark chocolate with at least 70 percent cocoa solids.
 And don’t forget to set aside leftovers from the healthy meals you’ll be preparing.